Aptomi/k8s-app-engine/README.md

 1. Go to https://github.com/Aptomi/aptomi/releases/tag/v0.1.2 and fix changelog / description if needed.

 ### Roadmap
-We will soon publish the list of items for Q4 2017 and Q1 2018.
-In the meantime, [Feature Backlog](https://github.com/Aptomi/aptomi/milestone/11) is a good place to look at the roadmap items which are being considered.
+[Feature Backlog](https://github.com/Aptomi/aptomi/milestone/11), as well as weekly project milestones, are good places to look at the roadmap items.

 If you have any questions, please contact us on [![Slack Status](https://img.shields.io/badge/slack-join_channel-ff69b4.svg)](http://slack.aptomi.io).